Trees by Emily Dickinson – Complete Poem Explanation | Summary & Analysis

 MCQ No. 9

-What effect does brevity have in this poem?
+What effect does brevity have in the poem “Trees” by Emily Dickinson?

 a) Makes it confusing